hypercrites/standthemes/README.md

 # Stand Themes
-A collection of my themes made for the GTA:O mod menu `stand`.
+A collection of my themes made for the GTA:O mod menu `Stand`.

 > [!NOTE]
 > The installation process should always be the same.